guiriosoficial/ToDoList-Justto/README.md

 # ToDoList-Justto

-> This is a Todo List made for Justto with Vue.js
+> This is a Todo List made for Justto test with Vue.js 2

 ## Build Setup